hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

     tx-pool-hashes-max-size="2000"
     ```

+!!! important

+    `tx-pool-hashes-max-size` is deprecated.
+The option will be removed in a future release.

 The maximum number of transaction hashes kept in the transaction pool.
 The default is 4096.

-!!! important

-    `tx-pool-hashes-max-size` is deprecated.

 ### `tx-pool-price-bump`